Tangerine Mortgage Rates

 Tangerine mortgage terms

 Tangerine takes a simple approach to mortgage products, offering only two types of closed mortgage rates: fixed or variable.
-Fixed rates are available for 1 to 5, 7, and 10-year terms, and the variable rate only applies to a 5-year term.
+Fixed rates are available for 1 to 5, 7 and 10-year terms, while the variable rate is only available in a 5-year term.

 Tangerine mortgage pre-payment

-Tangerine also enforces a straightforward '25/25' prepayment program, whereupon each year you have the freedom to increase your regular payments by up to 25% of your original payment amount and throughout the year you can make lump-sum payments totaling up to 25% of your original mortgage amount.
+Tangerine enforces a straightforward '25/25' pre-payment program.
+Each year, you have the freedom to increase your regular payments by up to 25% of your original payment amount.
+As well, throughout the year, you can make lump-sum payments totalling up to 25% of your original mortgage amount.

 Tangerine mortgage amortization

-You can amortize your mortgage up to 25 years to help make your regular payments more manageable, and Tangerine's conventional mortgage allows you to skip a payment once a year and pay it back when it is convenient for you.
-The interest portion of the skipped payment is simply added to the principal amount and accumulates interest.
+You can amortize your mortgage up to 25 years to help make your regular payments more manageable, and Tangerine's conventional mortgage allows you to skip a payment once a year and pay it back when it's convenient for you.
+The interest portion of the skipped payment is simply added to the principal amount and accumulates interest of its own.

-Should you decide to move, you can rest easy because your Tangerine mortgage is both portable and assumable.
-If you decide to sell your home, you can either take your mortgage with you (portable) or give your buyer the opportunity to take it over (assumable), penalty-free.
+Should you decide to move, you can rest easy, because your Tangerine mortgage is both portable and assumable.
+This means that if you decide to sell your home, you can either take your mortgage with you (portable) or give your buyer the opportunity to take it over (assumable), penalty-free.

 Comparing Tangerine mortgages